Anuken/MindustryUiDslIntelliJ/README.md

 Download the latest JAR file from the [releases](https://github.com/Anuken/MindustryUiDslIntelliJ/releases/latest) tab.
 In IntelliJ, open Settings -> Plugins, click hear icon -> "Install From Disk..." -> select the downloaded JAR file.

+# Using

+Open a `.msui` file in IntelliJ.
+The, launch Mindustry, and in the Mindustry console (enabled in Developer options, opened with F8), type:

+`UiHotReload.show()`

+This will open a file chooser window.
+Select your `.msui` file.
+The dialog will now automatically display the layout you're working on, and live-reload it when the file changes.

 ## Features

 - **Syntax highlighting** — node types, `row`/`portrait`/`landscape` keywords, property